mmitton/ldap/README.md

 - Compiling string filters to LDAP filters
 - Paging Search Results
-- Mulitple internal goroutines to handle network traffic Makes library goroutine safe
+- Mulitple internal goroutines to handle network traffic
-   Can perform multiple search requests at the same time and return
+  - Makes library goroutine safe
-      the results to the proper goroutine.
-All requests are blocking requests, so the goroutine does not need special handling
+  - Can perform multiple search requests at the same time and return the results to the proper goroutine.
+All requests are blocking requests, so the goroutine does not need special handling.

 Tests Implemented: